rawmodel/framework/README.md

 });
 ```

 This package uses [*typeable.js*](https://github.com/xpepermint/typeablejs) for data type casting.
-Many common data types and array types are supported but we can also define custom types or override existing types through `typeOptions` key.
+Many common data types and array types are supported but we can also define custom types or override existing types through a `typeOptions` key.
 Please check package's website for a list of supported types and further information.

 By default, all fields in a schema are set to `null`.
 We can set a default value for a field by setting the `defaultValue` option.

 Field validation is handled by the [*validatable.js*](https://github.com/xpepermint/validatablejs) package.
-We can configure the validator by passing the `validatorOptions` option to our schema which will be passed directly to the `Validator` class.
+We can configure the package by passing the `validatorOptions` option to our schema which will be passed directly to the `Validator` class.
 The package provides many built-in validators, allows adding custom validators and overriding existing ones.
+When a document is created all validator methods share document's context thus we can write context-aware checks.
 Please check package's website for details.

 ### Document

+A document is a schema enforced data object.
+All document properties and configuration options are defined by the schema.

 **Document(schema, data)**